mikeoconnor0308/boot-camps/Python/2_functions_and_modules.md

 Using what you've learned about functions, make a function calculateTriangleVertices() which will eliminate the redundant code in what's written above. calculateTriangleVertices() should take as input the x,y coordinates of the center, and the radius.
 It should return a vertexList in pyGlet format.

-If you are really stuck, there is an example completed script in [2a/example/morse.py](2a/example/morse.py)
+If you are really stuck, there is an example completed script in [drawTwoTriangles-refactor1.py](https://github.com/davidglo/boot-camps/blob/2017-TMCS-software/drawTwoTriangles-refactor1.py)

-Once you have finished, commit your changed [morse.py](morse.py) script to your Git repository.

-    # git commit -a

 ## Modules